awlego/awlego/README.md

-- I go @awlego around the these parts
+- I go by @awlego around the these parts
 - I’m interested in machine learning, especially reinforcement learning and AI interpretability and safety